Getting Ready to Go

 Most visitors to Vietnam need a visa to enter the country.
-Visas are exempted for the citizens of the countries with a bilateral visa exemption agreement with Vietnam, including Thailand, Philippines, Malaysia, Indonesia, Singapore, and Laos.
+Visas are exempted for the citizens of the countries with a bilateral visa exemption agreement with Vietnam, including Thailand, Philippines, Malaysia, Indonesia, Singapore, Laos.. see more details here.

 Tourist visa can be obtained in Vietnamese embassies, consulates abroad or On-Arrival visa.
 To apply for a visa at Vietnamese Consulates, the requirements are as follows:

 - Entry permit form (which can vary from one Vietnamese embassies or consulate abroad to another) – There are two categories of this form: for foreigners and for Vietnamese overseas.

 You should send your application and photos to a Vietnamese embassy or consulate abroad, which is most convenient to you.
 Your visa approval and passport will be returned to you by post (you must provide stamped envelopes with your name and address).

 We can help to apply for Vietnam On-arrival visa, contact us for details.

 A little pre-planning can make your trip go a lot smoother.
 Several weeks before your trip, make a list of what you will need to take with you.
 Make sure your personal documents (passports, visas) are in order and that you have enough prescription medications to last through the trip.
 We suggest that you make photocopies of passports, visas, and any other important travel documents and pack them separately from the originals.
 Pack a list of medications including dosage and generic names.
 If you lose the originals while traveling, you’ll have copies for easier reporting and replacement.
 You may consider bringing a small supply of over the counter medications for headaches and/or anti-diarrhea pills.